Energy dynamics in the Heisenberg-Kitaev chain: Introduction

-{\it Introduction}.
-Fractionalized excitations with unconventional statistics in condensed matter could be at the center of future information technologies \cite{Alicea2011}.
-Yet, confinement to one spatial dimension (1D) and strong electron correlations have long been the only route to fractionalizing electrons into spinons and holons \cite{Luttinger1963, Kim2006, Jompol2009, Schlappa2012, Mourigal2013}.
-Starting, however, with the quantum Hall effect, topological matter and topological order \cite{Wen1995} have surfaced as far more general schemes, unifying concepts of emergent gauge fields with fractional charges in Hall states \cite{Laughlin1983}, magnetic monopoles in frustrated magnets \cite{Castelnovo2008}, and Majorana fermions in topological (super)conductors \cite{Kitaev2001, Moore2010, Hasan2010}.
-A milestone in this context has been Kitaev's exact solution of a quantum spin model on the honeycomb lattice with strong exchange anisotropy \cite{Kitaev2006}.
+Integrable quantum many-body models serve as idealized testbeds to study thermodynamic and dynamical properties at both, zero and non-zero temperatures.
+A prominent example in this context is Kitaev's exact solution of a quantum spin model on the honeycomb lattice with strong exchange anisotropy \cite{Kitaev2006}.
 This model harbors a spin liquid in two dimensions, with either gapped or gapless emergent Majorana-fermion excitations, $Z_2$ gauge fluxes, and a field-induced phase with non-Abelian quasi-particle excitations \cite{Kitaev2006, Jiang2011}.
 Early on, Mott-insulating layered iridates A$_2$IrO$_3$, which display strong spin-orbit coupling, have been suggested as promising material candidates for Kitaev's model.
 However, additional $SU(2)$ invariant Heisenberg exchange interactions beyond the bare Kitaev model have also been realized as an inevitable ingredient in any realistic context \cite{Jackeli2009, Chaloupka2010, Singh2012}.

-Remarkably, the notion of Majorana particles withstands the truncation of Kitaev's model via $n$-leg ladders down to 1D chains \cite{Feng2007, Hu2012}, where remnants of gauge-field physics can remain active through an extensive number of conservation laws \cite{Saket2013}.
+Remarkably, the notion of Majorana particles withstands finite temperatures and the truncation of Kitaev's model via $n$-leg ladders down to one-dimensional (1D) chains \cite{Kitaev2001, Feng2007, Hu2012}, where remnants of gauge-field physics can remain active through an extensive number of conservation laws \cite{Saket2013}.
 On the one hand, the dynamics of bare Kitaev chains has met an upsurge of interest in the context of transport through 1D topological superconductors \cite{Kitaev2009, Alicea2012}, where Majorana edge modes may have been observed \cite{Mourik2012}.
 On the other hand, transport through pure Heisenberg chains has come under intensive scrutiny ever since the observation of colossal spinon heat-conduction in 1D cuprates \cite{Sologubenko2000, Hess2007, Hlubek2010} and the discovery of diverging transport coefficients in $S=1/2$ Heisenberg chains \cite{Zotos1997, Zotos1999, Kluemper2002, FHM2003}.